hyuunnn/Hyara/README.md

 ## Features

 - GUI-based
-- Supports BinaryNinja, Cutter, and IDA
+- Supports IDA, BinaryNinja, Cutter and Ghidra.
 - YaraChecker
-  - Tests the yararule on the fly
+  - Tests the yararule on the fly.
   - ![](https://github.com/hyuunnn/Hyara/blob/master/images/Hyara_4.png?raw=true)
 - YaraDetector
   - Shows which part is detected in the sample loaded to disassembler, and when "Address" is clicked, it moves to the corresponding address on the disassembler view.